zenrocklabs/zenrock-validators/README.md

 ## Manual setup

 The script is provided as-is.
 We recommend using the Helm Chart as the primary installation method.
+Its configured only for testnet, with mainnet launch it will be re-configured

 Make sure that you have your Zenrockd Address generated with the command: